gebes/HackJava/README.md

 # HackJava
- This code hacks Java.
+ This code manipulates Java via reflect.
 It should print 4, but it doesnt.
+Useful to confuse your programming teacher.

 ```java
 import java.lang.reflect.Field;